How to Avoid Student Loan ScamsOctober 30, 2019

 Student Loan Scam Tactic #1: Student Loan Debt Relief or Forgiveness For an Upfront Fee

 This tactic is just what it sounds like: fraudsters offering to completely do away with your student loan debt.
-The scam is tricky because there are federal loan forgiveness programs that pay the balance of your loan under certain circumstances, like if you join the military or qualify and meet the requirements of the Public Service Loan Forgiveness (PSLF) program.
+Student loan forgiveness scams are tricky because there are federal loan forgiveness programs that pay the balance of your loan under certain circumstances, like if you join the military or qualify and meet the requirements of the Public Service Loan Forgiveness (PSLF) program.
 We’ve outlined how the PSLF program works in a previous blog post.

-The offer from the scammer usually sounds something like, “we’ll release your student loans for a nominal, upfront fee.”
+The scam student loan call usually sounds something like, “we’ll release your student loans for a nominal, upfront fee.”
 The red flag is the advance payment – something legitimate organizations would never do.
 It’s actually illegal for companies to make you pay before helping you.